The Importance of Dental Radiography

 Intra-oral radiographs are an essential part of a comprehensive oral examination and have become a key element in the diagnosis and formulation of a pet’s dental treatment plan.
 Yes, teeth can be cleaned and polished without radiographic images, but a complete periodontal assessment and treatment cannot be performed without intraoral radiography.

-• It is simply not possible to provide to provide good quality dental care without dental
+• It is often difficult to provide good quality dental care without dental radiographs.

 • Pathology noted on oral examination (gingival recession, furcation exposure, tooth fractures) or the loss of attachment noted upon probing (pockets >3mm in the dogs, >1mm in the cats) must receive radiographic evaluation.